Saint-Cirgues-de-Jordanne

 (300 m - 2 min. walk)

-Enjoy a mysterious and magnificent walk along these gorges, carved over thousands of years from the valley's volcanic rocks, reaching depths of up to 60 metres.
+Enjoy a mysterious and magnificent walk along these gorges, carved over thousands of years from the volcanic rocks of the valley, reaching depths of up to 60 meters.

-Carved between lush, vegetated rocks and the clear waters of the river, the 4km walk takes you from one riverbank to the other, along the old fisherman's path, crossing various wooden bridges and footbridges.
+Carved between lush, verdant rocks and the clear waters of the river, the 4 km trail takes you from one riverbank to the other, along the old fisherman's path, crossing various wooden bridges and footbridges.

-On a hot summer's day, enjoy a picnic in this unspoiled natural setting, where the sound of waterfalls and birds provides a refreshing breath of air.
+On a hot summer's day, enjoy a picnic in this unspoiled natural setting, where the sound of waterfalls and birds creates a refreshing atmosphere.

 DSC06302 (1).JPG